✨ Health insurance, now in PayFit - learn more

 Employees pay the tax on the benefit during the tax year in which they receive it.

-You can plan regarding which benefits you wish to process in this way.
+You can plan which benefits you wish to process in this way.

 The benefit’s value is visible in the employees’ taxable gross figure on their payslip.

 Companies that want to register for PBIK must do so before the start of the tax year.
-The registration is ongoing, meaning that there's no need to reapply each year.
+The registration is then ongoing, meaning that there’s no need to reapply each year.
+Although voluntary registration is still open, early adoption is recommended before the mandate kicks in.

 Should a company ever wish to deregister, they can use the same online service.